TKomericki/Rhetos-wiki/Data-validations.md

   to the error response.
   This metadata may be used in frontend to display the error message in a certain way.

-Continuing the examples from the previous chapters (see `InvalidData ImportantBookExplanation`):
+Continuing the examples from the previous sections (see `InvalidData ImportantBookExplanation`):

 > Use the REST Web API to insert a new Disposal with a short explanation for the Book
 > that has word "important" in the title.